Your First Gold Jewelry Piece: How to Choose?

 What Is the Difference Between 9-Karat and 18-Karat Gold?

-The benchmark fineness in French jewelry is 750‰ (18 karats): the piece contains 750 parts pure gold per 1,000 - that's 75%.
-The rest is made up of alloying metals (silver, copper, palladium depending on the color) that adjust hardness and hue.
-This is the standard quality of leading jewelry houses and the best compromise between purity and durability for a piece worn regularly.
+The standard fineness in French jewelry is 750‰ (18 karats): the piece contains 750 parts pure gold per 1,000 - that's 75%.
+The remainder consists of alloying metals (silver, copper, palladium depending on the color) that adjust hardness and hue.
+This is the quality standard of major jewelry houses and the best balance between purity and durability for a jewelry piece worn daily.

-375‰ (9 karats, meaning 37.5% pure gold) is legally permitted for sale in France but remains a minority on the French market.
+375‰ (9 karats, meaning 37.5% pure gold) is legally approved for sale in France but remains a minority on the French market.
 The color is slightly less warm, and long-term durability is lower.
 This fineness is more common in the UK and Northern Europe.
-Over time, 375‰ gold can show subtle color shifts - the alloy contains a higher proportion of copper and silver, which can gradually alter the surface appearance.
-This effect remains subtle but is more noticeable than with 750‰, particularly with everyday wear and regular contact with water or perspiration.
+Over time, 375‰ gold may show subtle color shifts - the alloy contains a higher proportion of copper and silver, which can eventually alter the surface appearance.
+This is more noticeable than with 750‰, particularly with daily wear and regular contact with water or perspiration.

 Pure gold at 999‰ (24 karats) is virtually never used in wearable jewelry: it's too soft and scratches and deforms with everyday use.

-In France, any solid gold jewelry piece weighing more than 3 grams sold by a professional retailer must bear an official guarantee hallmark stamped by the guarantee offices (customs administration).
+In France, any solid gold jewelry weighing more than 3 grams sold by a professional must bear a guarantee hallmark applied by the guarantee offices (customs authority).

-For 750/1000 gold (18 karats), this hallmark is the eagle's head - a figure engraved into the piece, most often on the clasp, the shank of a gold ring, or the inside of a bangle.
-If no hallmark is visible, ask for an invoice explicitly stating the fineness in thousandths (750‰) and the metal.
+For 750 gold (18 karats), this hallmark is the eagle's head - a figure engraved into the piece, most often on the clasp, the shank of a gold ring, or on the inside of a bangle.
+If no hallmark is visible, request an invoice explicitly stating the fineness in thousandths (750‰) and the metal.

 Yellow Gold.
 A classic alloy of gold, silver, and copper.
-This is the metal's natural color - the one that ages most gracefully without any special care.
+This is the metal's natural color - the one that ages best with no special upkeep.
 No coating covers the alloy; what you see is the metal itself.

 Does White Gold Turn Yellow Over Time?

 White Gold.
 An alloy of gold and palladium (nickel, which can cause allergic reactions, has largely been phased out by the industry).
 White gold jewelry is typically rhodium-plated - a thin layer of rhodium applied to the surface to enhance its bright, silvery-white shine.
-This plating gradually wears away over time, allowing the slightly yellowish tones of the underlying alloy to show through.
-A jeweler can restore the original look with a rhodium bath - generally every two to five years depending on how often it's worn.
+This plating gradually wears away over time, revealing the slightly yellowish undertones of the underlying alloy.
+A jeweler can restore the original look with a rhodium bath, usually needed every two to five years depending on how often the piece is worn.
 Expect to pay between 30 and 80 € depending on the piece and the jeweler.

 Rose Gold.
-A copper-enriched alloy that produces a pink hue whose intensity varies with the copper content.
-More stable than white gold over time - no rhodium plating needed, the color stays consistent without any upkeep.
+A copper-enriched alloy that produces a pink hue, with intensity varying based on the copper content.
+More stable over time than white gold - no rhodium plating needed, the color stays consistent without any upkeep.

-For a first everyday jewelry piece, yellow gold and rose gold are the lowest-maintenance options.
-White gold offers a more contemporary look and pairs beautifully with white stones (diamond, topaz, white quartz), but it does require periodic upkeep over the long term.
+For a first everyday jewelry piece, yellow and rose gold are the lowest-maintenance options.
+White gold offers a more contemporary look and pairs especially well with white stones (diamond, topaz, white quartz), but requires periodic upkeep over the long term.

 What Type of Jewelry for What Purpose?

-The type of piece shapes the budget - and your daily relationship with it.
+The type of piece shapes both the budget and your day-to-day relationship with it.
 It's worth clarifying this before making a choice.

 For Everyday Wear

-A gold chain necklace or a fine chain in gold is the most versatile starting point: understated, durable when chosen well, and compatible with almost any outfit.
-A gold bangle or a pair of fine hoop earrings tick the same boxes.
+A chain necklace or a fine chain in gold is the most versatile starting point: understated, durable when well chosen, and compatible with almost any outfit.
+A gold bangle or a pair of fine hoop earrings check the same boxes.

-For jewelry worn non-stop - in the shower, during sports, at work - opt for simple forms with no fragile elements: no dense pavé, no delicate-set fine stones that could work loose.
-750/1000 gold (18 karats) has no issues with water or perspiration, but some finishes hold up better than others under heavy daily wear.
+For jewelry worn continuously - in the shower, during sports, at work - opt for simple designs without fragile elements: no dense pavé settings, no delicate prong-set fine stones that could come loose.
+750 gold (18 karats) is not affected by water or perspiration, but some finishes hold up better than others under intensive daily wear.

 For a Statement Piece